DungeonLurkers/TheDungeonGuide/README.md

 No request body.
 Response is Item object from database with a matching name if found, or 404 NOT FOUND code otherwise.

+3. Delete Item `DELETE` request on `URL/item/del/TestItem`.

+Item with a matching name is deleted from database.
+404 HTTP code returned if not found.